New to UMass

 Academic Computing offers a variety of resources, including:

 - Academic Course Web Sites.
 Many faculty use web sites to complement their in-class teaching.
-UMass Amherst supplies the SPARK interface for this purpose.
-Information on building your course website with SPARK is available online.
+UMass Amherst supplies the Moodle interface for this purpose.
+Information on building your course website with Moodle is available online.

 - Instructional Media Lab.
 The lab provides consultants who will help you utilize web technologies in your teaching, including scanning pictures/slides, using image files, putting video on the web or on DVDs, and creating PDF files.